 We’ve all been there.

 You’ve made one awkward step and OUCH, you’ve twisted your ankle!
-In some cases you can shake it off without injury, while other times you’re reduced to hobbling around on one foot, or even worse.
+In some cases you can shake an ankle sprains off without injury, while other times you’re reduced to hobbling around on one foot, or even worse.

 Though some ankle sprains are sports related, others happen when you’re walking down the stairs, getting out of your car or simply getting out of a chair too quickly.
 Ankle sprains are a ligament injury and can be incredibly painful.
 Some injuries take up to 4-6 weeks to heal and others may require surgery.
 Treating an ankle sprain properly is important for the short and long-term effects of any ankle injury.

 This month, Beaver Valley Foot Clinic’s Dr. Christina Teimouri shares her insight and expert advice on the variations of a sprain, how to treat them and how to prevent them from happening again.